 Jakob EDLER studied business administration, political science, modern economic and social history at the University of Mannheim and Dartmouth College.
 His degrees are an MBA and M.A. in politics and history.
 He started his professional career as a project manager and deputy head of the department at the Fraunhofer Institute for Systems and Innovation Research in Karlsruhe, followed by a position as research scientist in the Centre for European Social Research in Mannheim.
 In addition, he worked in the EU Commission in coordinating the Framework Programme (GD XII, AP).
 Later on he wrote his dissertation on European research and technology policy and modes of governance.
 Since January 2007 he is full professor of innovation policy and strategy at the Institute of Innovation Research at the Manchester Business School, University of Manchester, UK.
-His research and innovation and changes in public and private governance. jakob.edler@mbs.ac.uk
+His research interest focuses especially on europeanisation and internationalization of research and innovation and changes in public and private governance. jakob.edler@mbs.ac.uk